friendly/milestoneR/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of the `milestoneR` is to provide R access to the database tables used in the Milestones Project, reflecting the history of data visualization, as used in http://datavis.ca/milestones.
+The goal of the `milestoneR` package is to provide R access to the database tables used in the Milestones Project, reflecting the history of data visualization, as used in http://datavis.ca/milestones.
   This project is described in Friendly et al. (2015).